AmandeepSinghSQL/Dbricks/MONITORING_ALERTS_SUMMARY.md

 > "For the demo, we show DLT expectations on the enriched table where they're highly visible in the UI.
 For production with 500+ metadata-driven tables, we'd use separate notebooks per table to add specific expectations, or rely on monitoring tables like we built.
 We kept the existing metadata-driven approach unchanged since it was already working."

 ### How Bad Data is Handled
-> "Bad data doesn't fail the pipeline.
-Silver tables filter NULL required columns, Auto Loader marks those files as processed, and we track dropped records in monitoring_data_quality.
-This prevents the demo from breaking if bad data arrives."
+> "Bad data flows through Bronze to Silver without filtering.
+When it reaches the enriched table, DLT expectations drop bad records and display the drops in the Data Quality tab.
+This makes quality issues highly visible.
+Auto Loader marks files as processed, and we track overall quality in monitoring_data_quality for trend analysis."

 ### Alerting Strategy
 > "Both monitoring tables provide pre-formatted alert messages with severity levels.
 In production, a separate job would poll these tables every 15 minutes and route alerts—Slack for warnings, email for critical issues.
 For the demo, we just query the tables to show what alerts would be sent."